 He enjoys participating in karate, as a black belt, with his children and chairing their school’s Parent Council.

-As Vice President of Intellectual Property Services, Ian leads Chipworks’ services to IP Groups and Law Firms.
+As Vice President of Patent Intelligence Services, Ian leads Chipworks’ services to IP Groups and Law Firms.
 Ian and his team help clients around the world achieve favourable outcomes in licensing negotiation and litigation, grow their licensing programs, and make sound patent acquisition decisions.
 In this way, his customers get the most value from their patents through increased royalties or reduced cross license payments.